Renowned blogger confirmed dead after KK Fosu and Bless' accident

 Reports indicate that the highlife stars made the trip with renowned blogger and publicist John Claude Tamakloe.

-While the two stars, who are still in critical condition, were hospitalized right after the accident, John Claude Tamakloe was confirmed dead on the scene.
+While the two stars, who are still in critical condition, were hospitalised right after the accident, John Claude Tamakloe was confirmed dead on the scene.

 Elorm Beenie confirms sudden news of John Claude Tamakloe